intelligentplant/IntelligentPlant.BackgroundTasks/README.md

 # EventSource

 The `IntelligentPlant.BackgroundTasks` event source emits events when background work items are enqueued, dequeued, started, and completed.
+The `BackgroundTaskService.EventIds` class contains constants for the different event IDs that can be emitted.
 See [here](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventsource) for more information about event sources.

 # EventCounters